edward62740/LPNN/README.md

 | **Glass_break** | 0.89            | 0.09           | 0.02          |
 | **Background**  | 0.002           | 0.997          | 0.002         |
 | **F1**          | 0.93            | 1.00           |               |

+In practice, the model yields a higher FAR than ideal for a security application.
+However, this project is a sufficient proof-of-concept for the workability of this concept.
+Hence, a future improvement will be to use the NDP120 (newer IC), which also provides 2d conv layers.